 The combination of the Career Essentials Suite based on the Framework and a well-run SkillsUSA Chapter provides the needed instruction and experiences for members to become aware, develop and demonstrate the Framework skills.
-Following the steps of the Chapter Excellence Program (CEP) will ensure that your members will have the opportunity to develop and demonstrate Framework skills Technical Skills that prepare them for future employment.
-The CEP also pro-Grounded in vides an avenue for recognition Academics of members achievement in the Framework Essential Elements.
+Following the steps of the Chapter Excellence Program (CEP) will ensure that your members will have the opportunity to develop and demonstrate Framework skills that prepare them for future employment.
+The CEP also provides an avenue for recognition of members achievement in the Framework Essential Elements.